securitymagick/CAS-tutorials/tutorial-2/README.md

+#Setting Up CAS to Use a Database

 This is the second tutorial on my CAS and secure coding series.
 It will take you through a more complex CAS set up to a database and show how to fix and correct certain common web application problems.

 Step One:  Set up MySQl database.
 Download MySQL.
 Currently for windows go to https://dev.mysql.com/downloads/windows/installer/.
 Download the mysql-installer-web-community-5.6.26.0.msi.
 Run the installer.
 On the screen where you set up your root account go ahead and add another account with DBAdmin rights.
 This account is catAdmin / catPass.

+Step Two:  Create your databases.
 From the commandline client:

 	CREATE DATABASE insecureCat;